ibm-cloud-docs/codeengine/subscription-cos.md

 ### Viewing event information for an application

+If your application prints information to log files, as the `ping` application does, then use the [app logs](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command to view the information that was sent.

 Before you can view event information for your application, you must first create an {{site.data.keyword.cos_short}} event.
 Make a change to your bucket.

-To view the event information that is sent to the application, view the application log files with the [app logs](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command.
-For example, to view the logs for the application that you created in the previous example,
+To view the logs for the application that you created in the previous example,

 ```
 ibmcloud ce application logs --application myapp